Skip to content

 The smallest time-gap between any two components.

-The smallest number of detected peaks to form a component.
+The smallest number of detected features to form a component.

 Adjust Apex Ret Times